Cuba–Oceania relations

-Cuban-Pacific relations are diplomatic, economic, cultural and other relations between the Republic of Cuba and countries situated in Oceania.
-In the 2000s, Cuba has been strengthening its relations with Pacific nations, which have, for the most part, responded favourably to Cuban medical aid in particular.
+Cuban-Pacific relations are diplomatic, economic, cultural, and other relations between the Cuba and countries situated in Oceania.
+In the 2000s, Cuba has been strengthening its relations with Pacific nations, which have, for the most part, responded favorably to Cuban medical aid in particular.
 The first Cuba-Pacific Islands ministerial meeting was held in September 2008 in Havana, with government members from ten Pacific countries—Kiribati, Tuvalu, Nauru, Solomon Islands, Fiji, Tonga, Vanuatu, Samoa, the Federated States of Micronesia and Papua New Guinea—attending.
 The meeting was a consolidation rather than a starting point of Cuban-Pacific relations.

 Formal diplomatic relations

 Cuba has only one embassy in Oceania, located in Wellington (opened in November 2007).
 It also has a Consulate General in Sydney.
 However, Cuba has official diplomatic relations with Vanuatu since 1983, with Nauru since 2002, the Solomon Islands since 2003, and the Federated States of Micronesia since 2019 and maintains relations with other Pacific countries by providing aid.
 Cuba established formal diplomatic relations with Fiji, Samoa and Tonga in February and March 2009.

 Despite there being a Cuban embassy in Wellington, there is no New Zealand embassy in Havana; the New Zealand embassy in Mexico City is accredited to Cuba.
 In April 2011, however, the Solomon Islands announced they would be opening an embassy in Cuba – making them the first Pacific country to do so.